Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/README.md

 Project type and name?
-"Sääsovellus", a weather application for aviation hobbyists.
+"Sääsovellus", i.e., a weather application for aviation hobbyists.
 Requested by Jukka Juslin, product owner.

-Main purpose of the application?
-With the application, one can check current weather condition in Pasila.
-With the application, one can check current weather condition

 What is the use of the application?
-- Using this app you can inspect the current weather at Pasila
+- Using this app, one can inspect the current weather at Pasila